DarthLP/Auralis/README.md

 ## 🔧 Backend API

-The backend provides a RESTful API built with FastAPI for competitor analysis with **database-first architecture**:
+The backend provides a RESTful API built with FastAPI for competitor analysis with **database-first architecture** and **full frontend integration**:

 ### Core Endpoints